ciscowireless/wifi-dashboard/README.md

 Grafana dashboard .json export is available in /grafana folder, import into existing Grafana installation

+Queries can be easily modified for different WLC/SSID names

-The InfluxDB datasource uid will need to be modified
+The InfluxDB datasource UID will need to be modified

 Sample screenshots: